Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: New Directions for Health and Population Statistics in Low- to Middle-Income Countries

-Below we present a detailed example of the informed sampling idea and a pilot study based on information from the Agincourt HDSS site in South Africa \citep{kahn2007research,kahn2012profile}.
-We generate virtual populations based on information from the Agincourt site, and then we simulate applications of traditional one-stage cluster and {\sc Hyak} sampling designs.
+We generate virtual populations based on information from the Agincourt site, and then we simulate applications of traditional two-stage cluster and {\sc Hyak} sampling designs.
 We estimate sex-age-specific mortality rates for children ages $0-4$ years (last birthday) and compare and discuss the results.
 In the Conclusions Section we describe how verbal autopsy methods can be integrated into the {\sc Hyak} system and the `demographic feasibility' of {\sc Hyak}.

-We are thinking about existing data collection methods and these objectives in a unified framework, and we are starting by experimenting with sampling and analysis frameworks that work together to provide the basis for a {\em measurement system} that is representative, accurate and efficient in terms of information gained per dollar spent (not the same as {\em cheap} in an absolute sense because estimation of a binary outcome like death is still bound by the fundamental constraints of the binomial model; i.e. relatively large numbers of deaths are needed for useful measurements).
-To start we are focusing on mortality as our example indicator.
+We are thinking about existing data collection methods and these objectives in a unified framework, and we are starting by experimenting with sampling and analytical frameworks that work together to provide the basis for a {\em measurement system} that is representative, accurate and efficient in terms of information gained per dollar spent (not the same as {\em cheap} in an absolute sense because estimation of a binary outcome like death is still bound by the fundamental constraints of the binomial model; i.e. relatively large numbers of deaths are needed for useful measurements).

-A measurement system like this would be the among the cheapest and most informative ways to monitor the mortality of children affected by interventions that cover large areas and exist for prolonged periods of time, such as the planned Africa Health Markets for Equity (AHME) intervention sponsored by the Gates Foundation and DFID.
+A measurement system like this would be among the cheapest and most informative ways to monitor the mortality of children affected by interventions that cover large areas and exist for prolonged periods of time.
 With this in mind, the pilot project we present below focuses on childhood ages $0-4$.